 The key insight behind the above phenomenon involves the overlaps between RAPs.
 When the second RAP is placed at V_2 , the first RAP at V_3 becomes useless for the traffic flow $T{2,5}$.
 This is because the second RAP at V_2 provides a smaller detour distance than that at V_3 .
 Let us consider a driver in $T{2,5}$.
-As previously mentioned, if this driver decides not to go shopping at V_2 , he/she would make the same decision at V_3 due to the larger detour distance.
+If this driver decides not to go shopping at V_2 , he/she would make the same decision at V_3 due to the larger detour distance.
 Although the two RAPs at V_2 and V_3 both cover $T{2,5}$, the one at V_2 provides more powerful coverage due to the smaller detour distance.
-In terms of $T{2,5}$, the coverages of the two RAPs have overlaps, which is the key challenge for the RAP placement.
+In terms of $T{2,5}$, those two RAPs have overlapping coverage, which is the key challenge for the RAP placement.
 If a traffic flow goes through multiple RAPs, then the corresponding detour probability depends on the RAP that provides the minimum detour distance.
-Further analysis leads to the following theorem:
+Further analysis shows the following result: Algorithm 2 A composite greedy solution